Bad breath and stomach

 - Extreme fasting/dieting

 As you can see, some of these factors may be quite serious and warrant the attention of a health care provider.
-Since you're also experiencing nausea and vomiting, you can probably get the best answer by seeking medical attention.
-If you are a student at Columbia you can make an appointment through Open Communicator or by calling x4-2284.
-You can also drop by Urgent Care if you're feeling especially ill.
+Since you're also experiencing nausea and vomiting, you can probably get the best answer by talking to your primary healht care provider.
 While you're there, it may be a good idea to speak with the provider about how you can improve your diet, which may help alleviate both your bad breath and your nausea.

 Vomiting is a defensive reaction by your body to clear the digestive tract.
 As with bad breath, there are a variety of causes of vomiting, including overindulgence in food or alcohol; a side-effect of many drugs (including birth control pills sometimes); disorders of the stomach or intestines that result in inflammation, irritation, or distention of either organ (including peptic ulcers, appendicitis, gastroenteritis, and food poisoning); early pregnancy; or, psychological reaction to a situation or food.
 There are also many other more serious causes of vomiting, and a physician would ask you specific questions to determine the root cause of your nausea and vomiting.